 The "spend down" of your assets need not place your spouse in dire financial situations.
-Spouses are generally allowed to exempt some income as shelter costs and are not required to sell the home or their automobile.
-The amounts and exemptions to the "spend down" requirements can be found by contacting the State of Wyoming Medicaid office at 1-800-251-1269 or Wyoming Senior Citizens, Inc., at 1-800-856-4398 or at (307) 856-6880.
+Spouses are generally allowed to exempt part of their combined income and are not required to sell the home or their automobile.
+The amounts and exemptions to the "spend down" requirements can be found by contacting the State of Wyoming Medicaid office at 1-800-251-1269.

 Some people transfer assets from their ownership to spouses and/or children.
 If you are thinking of doing so in order to qualify for Medicaid, you should know that this action may disqualify you for Medicaid assistance.
-Medicaid has a "look back" period of 60 months, which allows Medicaid to generally disallow benefits if the transfer of assets took place within that time period.
+Medicaid has a "look-back" period of 60 months, which allows Medicaid to generally disallow benefits if the transfer of assets took place within that time period.